tgwizard/muslib/README.md

 ## Helpful Commands

 You can drop the development database by running `rake db:drop`.
+You can seed it by running `rake db:seed`.

 [Spork](https://github.com/sporkrb/spork) is available to speed up test running.
 Run `spork` in a terminal, and then use the test scripts to run your